react-tags/react-tags/README.md

 <a name="inputFieldPosition"></a>
 ##### inputFieldPosition (optional, defaults to `inline`)
 The inputFieldPosition attribute decides the positioning of the input field relative to the tags.
-Can be one of `inline`, `above` or `below`.
+Can be one of `inline`, `top` or `bottom`.

 ```
 <ReactTags